KittyGiraudel/a11y-dialog/README.md

 - No more `display` manipulation in JS, the hiding mechanism is entirely up to the CSS layer (using `[aria-hidden]` selectors);
 - Cleaner code resulting in only 700 bytes (O.7Kb!) once gzipped.

+*Note: the script should run seamlessly in Internet Explorer 9 and above.*

 ## Install

 ```